PratikBarhate/question-classification/documentation/Execution_Details.md

 With fineClass as the target/dependent variable. e.g `DESC:def What is an atom ?` and `DESC:reason Why does the moon turn orange ?`, are used to train `desc` model, with targets being `def` and `reason` respectively for the mentioned example questions.
+5. A folder with the model name used, `${ml_algo_model}` (parameter passed to command), is created and the trained model are saved inside the respective folders.

 *NLP is done once for all*